nazmuhd/ai-auto-visualizer/docs/architect.md

 # Architecture Overview

 ## Core Philosophy
 This application follows a **Feature-Based Architecture** (inspired by Feature-Sliced Design).
-We decouple complex business logic from UI rendering and enforce a strict unidirectional data flow.
+We decouple complex business logic from UI rendering and enforce a strict unidirectional data flow via a Global Store.

 ## Key Concepts